 Production and distribution, Alma Office : Anne-Lise Gobin, Alix Sarrade & Camille Queval

 Administration, Etienne Hunsinger

-Executive production DACM // Co-produced by Le Maillon, Théâtre de Strasbourg – scène européenne ; Wiener Festwochen ; manège – Scène Nationale – Reims ; Théâtre National de Bretagne – Centre Européen Théâtral et Chorégraphique (Rennes) ; CDN Orléans/Loiret/Centre ; La Filature, Scène nationale (Mulhouse) ; BIT Teatergarasjen (Bergen) ; and Nanterre-Amandiers, centre dramatique national // In association with Nanterre-Amandiers, centre dramatique national ; and Festival d’Automne à Paris // With support from CCN2 – Centre Chorégraphique national de Grenoble // First performed on 8th Novembre 2017 at Maillon, Théâtre de Strasbourg – scène européenne
+Executive production DACM // Co-produced by Le Maillon, Théâtre de Strasbourg – scène européenne ; Wiener Festwochen ; manège – Scène Nationale – Reims ; Théâtre National de Bretagne – Centre Européen Théâtral et Chorégraphique (Rennes) ; CDN Orléans/Loiret/Centre ; La Filature, Scène nationale (Mulhouse) ; BIT Teatergarasjen (Bergen) ; and Nanterre-Amandiers, centre dramatique national // In association with Nanterre-Amandiers, centre dramatique national ; and Festival d’Automne à Paris // With support from CCN2 – Centre Chorégraphique national de Grenoble // With support from CND centre national de la danse // First performed on 8th Novembre 2017 at Maillon, Théâtre de Strasbourg – scène européenne